ZEPL/zepl-documentation/docs/faq.md

 Yes.
 You can directly share notebooks with non-registered users by simply entering their email address in the notebook sharing window.
 Another option is to publish your notebook.
 Publishing a notebook in Zepl creates a public facing URL for the notebook which you can send to anyone you like.

-### What level of security does Zepl offer, both for notebooks and users?
+### What level of security does Zepl offer both for notebooks and users?

 We take security very seriously at Zepl.
 Besides all transmissions being over SSL, all notebooks are encrypted with the encryption keys in a separate infrastructure.